sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 Sometimes you can get BoA or TD America to look up your Canadian credit history.
 Really tough if you are under 21.

+One surefire way of getting a credit card fairly soon would be to apply for a Capital One credit card that's directly targeted for people with no credit histroy/newcomers.
+Beware this card is free for the first year, but costs around $30 per year after that.

 ### Bringing Money Back
 There are a lot of ways to bring your hard earned dough back to Canada.